MaharaProject/moodle-assignfeedback-mahara/README.md

 ## Credits

-Developed for the University of Portland by Philip Cali and Tony Box (box@up.edu).

-The original Moodle 1.9 version of these plugins were funded through a grant from the New Hampshire Department of Education to a collaborative group of the following New Hampshire school districts:
+The original Moodle 1.9 version of this plugin was funded through a grant from the New Hampshire Department of Education to a collaborative group of the following New Hampshire school districts:

  - Exeter Region Cooperative
  - Windham
  - Oyster River
  - Farmington
  - Newmarket
  - Timberlane School District

 The upgrade to Moodle 2.0 and 2.1 was written by Aaron Wells at Catalyst IT, and supported by:

  - NetSpot
  - Pukunui Technology

+The upgrade to the Moodle 2.3 mod/assign plugin was developed by:

+ - University of Portland by Philip Cali and Tony Box (box@up.edu)
+ - University of Lancaster

+Subsequent updates to the plugin were implemented by Aaron Wells at Catalyst IT, with funding from:

+ - University of Brighton
+ - Canberra University

 [1]: https://github.com/MaharaProject/moodle-assignsubmission_mahara
 [2]: http://manual.mahara.org/en/1.9/mahoodle/mahoodle.html